organix/uFork/ocaps.md

 and determine when an actor (or other storage) is unreachable, at which time the storage can be reclaimed and reused.
-However, once a reference crosses domain boundaries, this is no longer possible, using only local information.
+However, once a reference crosses domain boundaries, this is no longer possible using only local information.
 Proxies and stubs can assist in collecting distributed garbage.

 A _stub_ represents a reference to local _actor_ from one or more remote domains.
-A _proxy_ represents a reference to an _actor_ in a remote domain.
+A _proxy_ represents a local reference to an _actor_ in a remote domain.
 When the garbage-collector reclaims a proxy
 (because there are no more local references to it),